MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-custom-permissions-for-account-users.md

 \* Permissions marked with an asterisk (*) grant access to features which are not available to all accounts.
 If your account has not been enabled for these features, your selections for these permissions will not have any effect.

 ## Product-level permissions

 The permissions in this section can be granted to all products in the account, or can be customized to allow the permission only for one or more specific products.

-These permissions are grouped into four categories: **Analytics**, **Monetization**, **Publishing**, and **Xbox Live**.
+Product-level permissions are grouped into four categories: **Analytics**, **Monetization**, **Publishing**, and **Xbox Live**.
 You can expand each of these categories to view the individual permissions in each category.
+You also have the option to enable **All permissions** for one or more specific products.

-To grant a permission for all products in the account, make your selections for that permission (by toggling the box to indicate **Read only**, **Read/write**, or **No access**) in the row marked **All products**.
+To grant a permission for every product in the account, make your selections for that permission (by toggling the box to indicate **Read only** or **Read/write**) in the row marked **All products**.

 > [!TIP]
 > Selections made for **All products** will apply to every product currently in the account, as well as any future products created in the account.
 To prevent permissions from applying to future products, select all of the products individually rather than choosing **All products**.